MATH 150

 Homework

-There will be 10-12 weekly assignments for the semester consisting of a written portion and a WeBWorK portion.
-Both portions are due on Thursdays at 11:59pm.
-Written homework is submitted through Gradescope.
-Each assignment will be out of 40 total points; the weighting of each WeBWorK vs. written portion will be indicated each week.
 Your lowest homework score will be dropped.
 For due dates and times of WeBWork assignments please log-on WeBWorK to see when the set closes.
 Late assignments are generally not accepted, except in rare cases (such as genuine illness or emergency) supported by documentation.

 A “WeBWorK TA” will be available to answer email questions about Webwork homework sets until 7pm on the due date.
 Questions received after 7pm may not be answered.
-There is a button on each problem to email the WeBWorK TA.
+There is a button on each problem to mail the WeBWorK TA.
 You may access Webwork through the Course Materials menu on your Blackboard page for MTH150.

 TAs and Instructors can access webwork HERE.
 Students should use the link on Blackboard instead.